Sghosh1999/AutoGenerateTrackers/readme.md

 ![Application Demo](https://github.com/Sghosh1999/AutoGenerateTrackers/blob/49d6ce9efecaf581b7227c97dc5d3c6f3d24ef75/demos/daily_trcaker_demo.gif)

-## Usecase 2 : Weekly & Monthly  Generation :smiley:
+# Usecase 2 : Weekly & Monthly  Generation :heart_eyes:
 In this use case, user can generate his **weekly as well as monthly tracker** by giving his daily tracker as Input.
 Not only that, if a users want to generate **group weekly trackers and group monthly trackers** he can also do that by giving the users daily trackers.
 ## Features